 Traveling can be tricky.
-There are tickets to buy, flights to catch, days to plan, and an ever-growing number of restaurants to try.
+There are tickets to buy and flights to catch, days to plan, and an ever-growing number of restaurants to try.
 As travelers, we’re forced to balance our getaway goals with our budgets and time restrictions.
 That’s why our Flight Network team of travel experts is revealing our ultimate list of the travel industry’s most efficient and budget-saving travel hacks — just in time for your 2017 spring and summer adventures.

 Our researchers reached out to the world’s top travel bloggers and industry specialists to discover the hacks they use to make their travel experiences better.
 According to these intrepid globetrotters, you don’t have to be swimming in cash to enjoy an unforgettable vacation, weekend getaway, or even a multiple-month-long escape.